kubeflow/katib/docs/release/README.md

    - Publish Katib images with the tag: `vX.Y.Z` and update manifests.

    - Publish Katib Python SDK with the version: `X.Y.Z`.

+   - Publish Katib models with the version: `X.Y.Z` for Kubeflow SDK.

    - Push above changes to the Katib upstream `release-X.Y` branch with this commit:
      `Katib official release vX.Y.Z`